Criminal Defense Internship for Law Students

 • Substantive educational sessions covering all stages and facets of a federal criminal case will be presented by the Federal Community Defender Office.

-Qualified students are encouraged to apply electronically by submitting a cover letter, resume, writing sample and one professional letter of recommendation in .pdf format no later than January 13, 2023, to Jennifer Nimmons Herman, Attorney Advisor, at Jennifer_N_Herman@fd.org.
-Interviews will be conducted on a rolling basis.
+Qualified students are encouraged to apply electronically by submitting a cover letter, resume, writing sample and one professional letter of recommendation in .pdf format to PAE_Interns@fd.org with the subject title “Trial Unit Summer 2026 Internship Application.”
+Interviews and hiring will be conducted on a rolling basis until all positions are filled.

 The Federal Community Defender is an equal opportunity employer and complies with all applicable laws prohibiting discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital/parental status, gender identity, gender expression or any other status or classification protected by federal law.
 We encourage students of all backgrounds to apply.